ImperialCollegeLondon/ReCoDE-NavierStokesPropagator/README.md

 -->

 ### Theoretical
-- Understanding of the Fourier series and the relation to the discrete Fourier transform
+- Exploring Fourier series and its relation to the discrete Fourier transform
-- Understanding of the finite difference method for approximating spatial derivatives and the use of implicit / explicit time-stepping schemes
+- Understanding of the finite difference method for approximating spatial derivatives and the use of implicit/explicit time-stepping schemes
-- Familiarity with Julia, readers not familiar with Julia can refer the ECRI Julia course (https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/introduction-to-julia/)
+- Familiarity with Julia.
+The Early Career Researcher Institute also provides an [Introduction to Julia](https://www.imperial.ac.uk/students/academic-support/graduate-school/professional-development/doctoral-students/research-computing-data-science/courses/introduction-to-julia/) course.

-Note : The theoratical understanding of the finite difference method, Fourier series and the time-stepping scheme are not a major necessity.
+Note : The theoretical understanding of the finite difference method, Fourier series and the time-stepping scheme are not a major necessity.
 An understanding of the mathematical structure for algorithimic implementation is sufficient to understand the ideas discussed in this tutorial.
 <!-- List the system requirements and how to obtain them, that can be as simple
 as adding a hyperlink to as detailed as writting step-by-step instructions.
 How detailed the instructions should be will vary on a case-by-case basis.